 - 1) Reading the Textbook: it will be extremely difficult to pass this course without reading the textbook.
 It is up to you to decide the best time to complete each week's assigned readings.
 The textbook is available for a 2-hour in-library use at the college's Library Media Center (Building D on campus). - 2) 'Attending' the PowerPoint lectures: For each major section of the course, there are accompanying PowerPoint lectures that you can download and/or print.
 Additional information and resources are contained in these lectures, which are similar to those given in the on-campus version of this course. - 3) Discussions: There are two main parts to discussion.
-First, you must do an initial commentary (your analysis and scientific consideration about the discussion topic) by Friday morning, at 9:00 AM.
+First, you must do an initial commentary (your analysis and scientific consideration about the discussion question) by Friday morning, at 9:00 AM.
 After this first step of discussion, each student is to make a minimum of two (2) different replies on the postings of other students' initial commentaries by the end of the on-line week by Sunday, by 11:59 PM.
 You are NOT allowed to comment on other students' postings before Friday morning at 9:00 AM.
 Early replies will not count for points.
-All replies must be submitted between Friday 9:00 AM to Sunday 11:59 PM for credit.
-No late discussion commentaries or replies are accepted. - 4) Activities: Each of the four major sections of the course (which correspond to the 4 fields of Anthropology) will have an associated activity, the times and due dates of which will be posted in the calendar.
-No late activities are accepted - 5) Quizzes: Each quiz opens on a Thursday morning at 12:01 AM and closes on a Sunday night at 11:59 PM.
-There are multiple choice questions and one essay question in each of the four quizzes.
-One hour is allotted to complete a quiz. - 6) Final Comprehensive Exam: The final exam is comprehensive and covers all course materials.
+All replies must be submitted between Friday 9:00 AM to Sunday 11:59 PM for credit. - 4) Activities: Each of the four major sections of the course (which correspond to the 4 fields of Anthropology) will have an associated activity, the times and due dates of which will be posted in the calendar. - 5) Quizzes: Each quiz opens on a Thursday morning at 12:01 AM and closes on a Sunday night at 11:59 PM.
+There are multiple choice questions and one essay question in each of the four quizzes. - 6) Final Comprehensive Exam: The final exam is comprehensive and covers all course materials.
 It will consist of multiple choice questions.
-It will be due no later than the first official day of final exams by 11:59 pm, within a 2-hour time frame.
+It will be due no later than the first official day of final exams by 11:59 pm.